 Planning permission refers to how a building looks and where it is positioned.
 This then determines what you can build.
 Meanwhile, the building regulations control exactly how the project must be built.
 These building regulations are in place to ensure the completed project is structurally safe and sound.

 The planning permission looks more at the environment in which the building is.
 This will make sure that the local environment is protected concerning the interest of the public.
 If works are completed without the right planning permission, you could be forced to make changes so the works comply with permissions.

 Some home improvement changes can be made without the need for planning permission.
 These projects are known as ‘permitted developments.
 If you’re not sure what you will require for your project, then call our team.
 We have many years of experience working with planning permissions, building regulations, and permitted developments.

 Will My Project Require Building Regulations?

 Here at Allbright Property Maintenance, we would always recommend you speak to a professional, like our team, before any work starts.
 You could also call your local authority to check and seek advice about your planned works.
 They can confirm if you’ll need building regulations, planning permissions, or both.
 Having worked on numerous projects we can normally give you a very good idea of what you will need and how we can work a project to meet any regulations and permissions.

 Why Use A Certass Certified Installer in Peterborough?

-The team here at Allbright Property Maintenance are fully Certass certified, highly skilled and experienced.
+The team here at Allbright Property Maintenance is fully Certass certified, highly skilled, and experienced.
 Why not call our team now to talk about your home improvement project?